pazz/alot/docs/source/configuration/alotrc_table.rst

 .. describe:: flush_retry_timeout

-    timeout in secs after a failed attempt to flush is repeated
+    timeout in seconds after a failed attempt to writeout the database is repeated

     :type: integer
     :default: 5